Tax Rebate for Uniform guide

 - Have to wear a branded uniform as part of your job − like a nurse or fireman, or a shop worker; in some cases a uniform with a detachable name badge may be allowed

-- Not be reimbursed by your employer, or provided with laundering facilities (even if you don’t use them)
+- Not receive reimbursement for these costs, or be provided with laundering facilities at work (even if you don’t use them)

-- Have paid tax in the year you make your claim
+- Be a taxpayer in the year you make your claim

 Need to Knows